besartelezi/challenge-parallax/README.md

 Here are a few suggestions:
 * You're playing as Latios, flying through the map.
 You need to dodge everything coming your way (other Pokémon, Pokéballs trying to catch you, Pokémon attacks)
-* You're playing as Torchic (I need to find a gif of pixel Torchic running for this).
+* You're playing as Torchic, Mudkip and Treecko.
+(You play as just one Pokémon, but you can switch between them)
   * You can dodge Pokémon, you can use fire moves against grass Pokémon to defeat them, so they won't be an obstacle in your way anymore
   * You can't get rid of water type Pokémon
   * The longer the game is continuing on, the bigger the Pokémon will be that start appearing (wailord, kyogre,...)
   * Make it possible to switch between Pokémon, so you can switch between the 3 starters
-    * So if you're playing as Torchic (fire type) and all of a sudden a Squirtle
+    * So if you're playing as Torchic (fire type) and all of a sudden a Squirtle appears (water type, you can switch to Treecko (a grass type) and defeat the Squirtle instead of doding it
+  * Add a Point system per Pokémon defeated
+    * Add Shiny Pokémon chance, shinies are worth 10x more points as normal
+  * EVOLUTION, once you have a certain amount of points, your Pokémon evolve, first Treecko, then Mudkip, and then Torchic
+    * Evolved Pokémon move faster + attack faster

 After writing everything out, I came to the conclusion that making the Latios game might be easier, making the 3 starters game would be WAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAY more fun.
 And thus, I shall be trying to create the Pokémon Emerald: Starters Adventure game.